jackstoller/food-roulette/README.md

 Food Roulette is a web application that helps users decide where to eat by randomly selecting a restaurant from nearby options.
 It leverages the Google Maps and Places APIs to provide location-based restaurant suggestions.

+## ⚠️ Disclaimer

+**This project was created with the use of AI.** It is not intended to be used in a production system.
+The code does not always follow best practices, lacks proper security measures, and has minimal error handling.
+Use this project solely for educational purposes or as a learning reference—not.

 ## Getting Started

 ### Docker Build